-• Dissolved Oxygen.
+- Dissolved Oxygen.
 The previous permit contained monitoring requirements as the facility utilizes dechlorination chemicals in order to reduce the amount of total residual chlorine that is discharged in the effluent.
 Dechlorination chemicals are known to exhibit an oxygen demand on the effluent and if not properly managed the effects on the effluent DO concentrations can be significant.
 During the drafting of this permit, the permit writer conducted a Reasonable Potential Determination for both specific and general criteria related to DO by reviewing DMR data and applicable general criteria.
-Therefore, the permit writer has made a determination that the discharge does not have the reasonable potential to cause or contribute to an excursion of the standard and has removed monitoring requirements for DO from this permit.
+As a result, the permit writer has made a determination that the discharge does not have the reasonable potential to cause or contribute to an excursion of the standard and has removed monitoring requirements for DO from this permit.
+The permit is still protective of water quality and this determination will be reassessed at the time of renewal. - Nitrate / Nitrite as N. The previous permit contained monitoring requirements to determine whether reasonable potential to cause an excursion of the water quality standard existed.
+During the drafting of this permit, the permit writer has made a Reasonable Potential Determination that the discharge is not reasonably expected to impact specific drinking water wells.
+Therefore, the monitoring requirements for Nitrate have been removed from this permit.
 The permit is still protective of water quality and this determination will be reassessed at the time of renewal.